-To better serve citizens, Leon County Probation will be relocating to 501 Appleyard Drive.
-This transition will bring all services of the Office of Intervention and Detention Alternatives together in one location.
-The change will be effective on Tuesday, September 1st.
+To better serve citizens, Leon County Probation relocated to 501 Appleyard Drive.
+This transition has brought all services of the Office of Intervention and Detention Alternatives together in one location.

 Kimberly Bivens, Probation Supervisor

 Nelson Andrews, Senior Probation Officer

 B.J.
 Phillips, Probation Technician

 The Probation Program is responsible for the supervision of clients who have been sentenced in the second judicial county and traffic court and to direct them toward successful completion of court ordered conditions and mandates in lieu of incarceration.

 As a public entity, providing services to the court, the program is charged with the following responsibilities: